Accessibility Statement for Web technologies (TT284)

 All of this module’s study materials are online.
-Online materials are composed of pages of text with images, animation, portions of code, and short videos all with transcripts/subtitles.
+Online materials are composed of pages of text with images, animation, large portions of code, and short videos all with transcripts/subtitles.
 Online materials also include links to external resources, online forums and online tutorial rooms.
 The majority of the module resources have been designed to be as accessible as possible: they can be navigated using a keyboard rather than a mouse, the text they contain is accessible by screen readers, and alternative long descriptions are provided where appropriate.
 Due to the changing graphical display of some of the activities, some students benefit from the support of a sighted helper.

 This module provides online tutorials.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.

 Working with others

 For some of the activities you may be asked to come up with your own answer to a particular question and then share your answer with other students in the module forums.
 This will help you to look at a topic from different perspectives and gain a broader understanding of the subject.

 Computer practical work forms a required component of assessment.
 You will be asked to carry out practical activities using specialised software.
 Given the nature of the activities, and their outputs, some students will need a sighted helper to carry out the module activities and assessment tasks.

 Mathematical and scientific expressions and notations

 Mathematical and scientific symbols and expressions are used in some parts of the module.
 You will not be required to use such notation within assessments.

 Diagrams and other visual content

 The study materials contain a number of diagrams and graphs and a considerable number of code portions.
 Reading and interpreting the diagrams, and interpreting, producing and debugging code are an important part of the study of this module, and are assessed inn all TMAs and the EMA.
 Figure descriptions are provided for all figures.
 If you have any concerns about this aspect of the module, please contact us for further advice.